IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2015-11-25-hello-world.md

   </blockquote>
 </div>

-So, I'll be writting every week, don't know what but this is my beginning of a long and awesome trip.
+So, I'll be writting every week, don't know what about but this is my beginning of a long and awesome trip.